JuliaLogging/TensorBoardLogger.jl/docs/src/index.md

 ```

 !!! note
+    If you need to log audio files, you must also install `WAV`.
     If you need to log Images, you must also install `ImageMagick`
     (on MacOS, you will also need `QuartzImageIO`).
     You only need to install those dependencies, and you will never need to load them.